embl-cba/imagej-courses/imagej-practical.md

 The macro 'CellAndSpotDetection_Batch.ijm' is not bad but it is also missing a few things:

-- possibly: add more measurements; they could be simply added by recording and copying more code into the current script.
+- possible: add more measurements; they could be simply added by recording and copying more code into the current script.
-- essentially: saving of output images for visual quality control!
+- essential: saving of output images for visual quality control!
 	- e.g., raw data with overlay of cell boundaries
 	- e.g., raw data with overlay of detected spots
 - possibly: add graphical user interface for some of the parameters: